palander/New-virtual-host/README.md

-# newsite
+# Newsite.pl
-Bash-script to generate new virtual host for apache2
+This is a simple bash-script to generate new virtual host for apache2.
+It also runs certbot to create SSL -certificates.